MapsPeople/docs/src/cms/index.md

   order: 10
 ---

-The MapsIndoors Content Management System (CMS) enables you to add, edit, and maintain your location data within the MapsIndoors platform.
+The MapsIndoors Content Management System (CMS) enables you to add, edit, and maintain your data within the MapsIndoors platform.

 Your data is structured in a hierarchy where the top level is your Solution which can contain multiple Venues, which in turn can have multiple Buildings and so on.
 The data-types in hierarchical order:

 * **Solution**
   * A Solution is the topmost level of your data structure.
 It encompasses all of the Venues, Buildings and Locations that you need for your MapsIndoors implementation.
-It is possible to have more than one solution, but for the mast vajority of use-cases, you will just have one.
+It is possible to have more than one Solution, but for the vast majority of use-cases, you will just have one.
 * **Venues**
   * A Venue is the second level of data.
-You can have multiple Venues in one solution.
+You can have multiple Venues in one Solution.
 For example, a large company might have multiple offices spread over the country.
-Each of these could be a Venue, but under the same solution.
+Each of these could be a Venue, but under the same Solution.
 A Venue can consist of one or more Buildings.
 For example, a sports stadium might be many Buildings, but it is all considered the same Venue.
 * **Buildings**
   * A Building is a collection of Floors.
 Inside a Venue you can have one or more Buildings and an Outside area.
 Outside is categorized together with Buildings, because it is a part of what comprises a Venue.
 * **Floors**
   * Floors are the levels that exist within a Building.
 A Building has at least one Floor.
 * **Locations**
-  * Locations can be split into two separate types - Rooms and Points of Interest (POIs).
+  * There are three kinds of Locations: Rooms, Areas, and Points of Interest (POIs).
-    * A Room is a data point with a defined boundary, often corresponding to the walls of the physical Room.
-This could e.g. be a meeting room, or a bathroom.
+    * A Room is a multi-point polygon, representing the walls of the physical Room, like a meeting room, or a restroom.

     * A POI is a point on the Map that can be added and moved in the CMS.
 POIs do not have any polygon data as it consists of only one point.
 Some examples of POIs are locations that are not available in Floor plan drawings, such as coffee machines, food trucks, or temporary event structures.